Ricardo Rodríguez (football manager): Girona

 In 2006, Rodríguez returned to his home country, being appointed manager of Girona FC's Juvenil squad.
 On 6 February of the following year, he was named manager of the Catalans' first team in Tercera División (along with sporting director Javi Salamero), replacing fired Joan Carrillo, until the end of the campaign.
 He achieved promotion in the play-offs, after defeating Paco Jémez's RSD Alcalá.

 Málaga

-On 25 June 2007 Rodríguez was named at the helm of Málaga CF's B-team, but was shortly after appointed as Juan Muñiz's assistant at the main squad and being promoted to La Liga at the end of the season.
-In July 2008 he was appointed as director of football.
+On 25 June 2007, Rodríguez was named at the helm of Málaga CF's B-team, but was shortly after appointed as Juan Muñiz's assistant at the main squad and being promoted to La Liga at the end of the season.
+In July 2008, he was appointed as director of football.

-On 4 March 2010 Rodríguez left the Andalusians, with the club already promoted.
+On 4 March 2010, Rodríguez left the Andalusians, with the club already promoted.

 Saudi Arabia

-In August 2011 he signed a three-year deal with the Saudi Arabia Football Federation, initially as a consultant.
+In August 2011, Rodríguez signed a three-year deal with the Saudi Arabia Football Federation, initially as a consultant.

 Rodríguez acted along with Juan Ramón López Caro and Frank Rijkaard, being added in the latter's squad in August 2012.
 In January 2013, after Rijkaard's dismissal, López Caro was appointed manager of the full squad and Rodríguez took charge of the under-17s.